donnat-homas123/Saturday-hacknight-electron/README.md

 ## Libraries used
 Library Name - Nodejs,Electron,npm
 ## How to configure
-Instructions for setting up project
 Ensure that nodejs and electron is installed.
 ## How to Run
-Instructions for running

 After cloning the project,ensure that package.json file is created.Type "npm start" after opening a new terminal.The window emerges.